Grant-Archibald-MS/dataverse-opentelemetry/README.md

 ## Example

-Demonstrating an example of this relationshops with a Power App that calls a Power Automate cloud flow and the resulting Application Insights, traces and dependency.
+Demonstrating an example of this relationships with a Power App that calls a Power Automate cloud flow and the resulting Application Insights, traces and dependency.

 ![Power Apps Test Application - Not started](./docs/media/01-sample-power-app-start.png)

 The test Power App has no Trace Parent when loaded.
 The user can then select the Send button.
-This action will call the Dataverse plugin
+This action will call the Dataverse plugin.

 ![Power Apps Test Application - Started](./docs/media/02-PowerApp-Step1.png)